 The bottom line is if it’s not comfortable, it’s not a good “fit”!

 Learn more about sleeping positions: Best Pillows for Different Sleeping Positions

 Make sure your computer monitor is at eye level.

 Sit comfortably in front of your computer and close your eyes.
-When you open them, your gaze should be directly in the middle of your computer screen.
-If you find you have to look down, you need to prop up your monitor so that it is higher.
+When you open them, your gaze should be directly in the top-third of your computer screen.
+If you find you have to look down, you need to raise your monitor up.